zenrooms/qa-test/README.md

 # QA test application

 Welcome to our QA test application.

-Your task is to setup this application.
+Your task is to setup this application so you can test it.

 The packages have been added to the repository for your convenience.
 We have also added an `.env` file and exceptionally, the Laravel encryption key as well.